#IsJamalComing: Messiest Tweets From Part 1 Of The Gloriously Spicy RHOP Reunion

 We’re still recovering from Part 1 of Bravo’s THREE-PART RHOP Reunion that snatched us completely bald by the end of the gloriously spicy spectacle where Monique and her now infamous binder (with an assist from the Grand Dame) left Gizelle absolutely speechless.

-It was the moment we had all waited impatiently for that proved just how gloriously messy Monique is after weeks of being judged, shaded and excluded by the cast after her wig-tattering kerfuffle with Candiace.
+It was the moment we had all waited impatiently for that proved just how gloriously messy Monique is after weeks of being judged, shaded, and excluded by the cast after her wig-tattering kerfuffle with Candiace.

-In fact, the Portugal-themed reunion (that taped for ELEVEN HOURS) marked the first time her and Candiace have been in the same room since their Cabernet combat.
+In fact, the Portugal-themed reunion (that taped for ELEVEN HOURS) marked the first time she and Candiace have been in the same room since their Cabernet combat.

 At this point, it’s safe to say Monique cemented her spot in the Housewife Hall of Fame with her iconic binder moment where she pulled up text messages from Jamal’s real girlfriend, a fellow Pastor who sent her texts and pictures of the man of God in her bed.